michtrofimov/hse_data_analysis_MSA/README.md

 Pay extra attention to:
 - Type of sequence you upload/paste (DNA)
 - Input format of your alignment.
 The full list of MView-accepted formats can be found [here](https://www.ebi.ac.uk/seqdb/confluence/display/JDSAT/MView+Help+and+Documentation#MViewHelpandDocumentation-informat).
+The examples of different formats can be found [here](https://www.hiv.lanl.gov/content/sequence/HelpDocs/SEQsamples.html)

 > Do not paste the original upstreams.fasta at this step!
 Your alignment should contain gaps ("-" symbols).